User interface design guidelines

 - Consistently applied throughout the application.

-Do not use icons that contain many elements, more than 2 colors or texts; keep it simple.
-Too many elements on an icon make it unreadable with a smaller display.
+Do not use icons that contain many elements, more than two colors or text; keep it simple.
+Too many elements in an icon make it unreadable on a smaller display.

 An exception to this can be the tile menu, where icons are displayed larger and have more of a decorative function.